Chuban/vfio/README.md

 [Check this amazing guide for creating the MacOS install image and Clover](https://github.com/kholia/OSX-KVM).

 ## Known problems
-### Race condition
-There is something somewhere that makes it crash.
-That's why there is so many `sleep`

-### MacOS does not like USB hubs, therefore anything connected to a hub will be ignored by MacOS
+### MacOS does not like USB hubs, therefore anything connected to a hub will be ignored.

-### Sometimes works, sometimes does not
-Sometimes the GPU will not have correct drivers inside Windows, even when yesterday was working just fine; Windows may install them.

-Sometimes the QEMU command will just fail and the command continues and start X again.

-Sometimes the QEMU command does not exit after shutting down the VM.

 ### Windows version
 Windows 10 Pro 1709 works for me, but 1803 does not (may be the UEFI).
 [I have heard that the 1803 version comes with a Spectre patch and the performance is bad](https://www.reddit.com/r/VFIO/comments/97unx4/passmark_lousy_2d_graphics_performance_on_windows/).
 The Spectre patch can be disabled.